-In Sec. \ref{sec:fluids}, we assume that the equation of motion is two- or three-dimensional forced-dissipated Navier-Stokes, which has a nonlinear advection term.
-We derive temporal and spatio-temporal triad interactions and show how a mean flow affects the spectral transfers and triad interactions.
+In Sec.~\ref{sec:fluids}, we assume that the equation of motion is two- or three-dimensional forced-dissipated Navier-Stokes, which has a nonlinear advection term.
+We derive temporal and spatiotemporal triad interactions and show how a mean flow affects the spectral transfers and triad interactions.

-In Sec. ~\ref{sec:numerics}, we calculate spatial, temporal, and spatio-temporal transfers using the output of a simulation of the incompressible two-dimensional Navier-Stokes equation.
+In Sec.~\ref{sec:numerics}, we calculate spatial, temporal, and spatiotemporal transfers using the output of a simulation of the incompressible two-dimensional Navier-Stokes equation.
 This simulation is a simplified version of the one used in \citet{morten2017}.
-We begin Sec. ~\ref{sec:numerics} by introducing the details of this simplified simulation.
-We then diagnose the spatial, temporal, and spatio-temporal spectral transfers and fluxes for specific simulation outputs.
+We begin Sec.~\ref{sec:numerics} by introducing the details of this simplified simulation.
+We then diagnose the spatial, temporal, and spatiotemporal spectral transfers and fluxes for specific simulation outputs.
 We show how various limitations of the data or simulation output may affect the diagnosis of the transfers.
 Such limitations include poor temporal resolution, inadequate duration of the dataset, and the existence of a trend.
-We show that for our two-dimensional simulations, the temporal transfers and fluxes are fairly robust when applied to imperfect data.
-We also show how the temporal spectral transfers change in time starting with a fluid at rest, diagnose the effects of detrending, and look for evidence of sweeping in the spatio-temporal spectral transfers.
+We show that for our two-dimensional simulations, the temporal transfers and fluxes are fairly robust when applied to data with the above limitations.
+We also show how the temporal spectral transfers change in time starting with a fluid at rest, diagnose the effects of detrending, and look for evidence of sweeping in the spatiotemporal spectral transfers.